-Let’s see some of the main features:
+Let’s see some of this effective training tool main features:

-- Although it is not done to be hit at full power it is relatively stable and durable
+- It is (relatively) robust – Although it is not done to be hit at full power it is relatively stable and durable

 - It does not need glue or bolts, it can be built by anyone, (it does not require special skills or special tools)